Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: Abstract

 \section{Abstract}

-We show that for any positive integer $r$, the \textsc{Weighted Maximum $k$-colourable Induced Subgraph} problem can be solved in polynomial time for input graphs that do not contain $(P_5+ rK_1)$ as an induced subgraph, and give an explicit algorithm demonstrating this.
+We show that for any nonnegative integer $r$, the \textsc{Weighted Maximum List-$k$-Colourable Induced Subgraph} problem can be solved in polynomial time for input graphs that do not contain $(P_5+ rK_1)$ as an induced subgraph, and give an explicit algorithm demonstrating this.
 This answers a question of Agrawal et al.\ (2024).